parrt/msds692/hw/tfidf.md

   ...
 ```

 Calling `nonzero` on that matrix gives you the word indexes as the 2nd element of tuples like: (0,*word-index-we-want*).
+The "0" is because we've only passed in one document and so we only care about the word index which is the second index.
 So just walk those indexes and collect tuples with the feature names (the words) and the TFIDF.
 Then sort them in reverse order according to the second element of the tuple, the TFIDF score.

 For file `33312newsML.xml`, I get the following final output: